DUI Attorney Alexandria

 Though constitutional issues often arise and can be definitive defenses in DUI matters, we also consult with toxicologists and other experts as needed in preparing an aggressive defense.
 We have presented expert toxicological testimony in numerous drunk driving cases.
 In preparing to litigate any DUI case involving expert testimony, it is our practice to both understand the science at issue and review scientific literature or journal articles that support it.

-Contact King, Campbell, Poretz, and Mitchell for a candid assessment of your case with an Alexandria DUI lawyer at (703) 468-8557 today.
+Contact King, Campbell, Poretz, and Mitchell for a candid assessment of your case with an Alexandria DUI defense lawyer at (703) 468-8557 today.

 AWARDS & ASSOCIATIONS